| Toxic Chemical Study Sounds Warning for Children

 chemicals in multiple individuals, as the CDC did, EWG studied a small

+group of individuals for a multitude of chemicals.
 The EWG report found that its nine subjects showed evidence of exposure

 to an average of 91 compounds, many of which did not exist 75 years ago.